-The Mt Webber Iron Ore mine is part of the Atlas Iron Horizon 1 Growth Program.
-Expanding its North Pilbara development model to produce 15Mtpa by 2015.
-BGC are constructing and operating a crushing and screening plant at the mine.
+The Mt Webber Iron Ore mine is part of the Atlas Iron Horizon 1 Growth Program, which expanded its North Pilbara development model to produce 15Mtpa by 2015.
+BGC constructed and are operating a crushing and screening plant at the mine.
 The brownfield stage 1 project was developed to 3Mtpa, with expansion plans for Stage 2 to 6Mtpa.
-The project initially used conventional truck haulage and, Atlas are targeting first haulage in April of 2014.

 - Overall Site layout;